windicss/docs/integrations/svelte.md

 ### Vite Svelte

 ::: tip Vite
-For Vite Setups, we do suggest to use <kbd>[vite-plugin-windicss]</kbd>.
-However, if you need any special features or your setup requires windicss to run as a preprocessor, you can setup it
+For Vite setups, we do suggest to use [Vite plugin](/integrations/vite).
+However, if you need any special features or your setup requires windicss to run as a preprocessor, you can setup it as below.
 :::

 ```sh